 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-The Company has incurred recurring losses from operations and has an accumulated deficit of \$66,401,129.
+The Company has incurred recurring losses from operations and has an accumulated deficit of \$64,936,025.
 The Company does not expect to generate sufficient operating revenue to sustain its operations in the near-term.
-In the first quarter the Company incurred negative cash flows from operations.
+Year-to-date the Company has incurred negative cash flows from operations.
 Although the Company has attempted to curtail expenses, there is no guarantee that the Company will be able to reduce these expenses significantly, and expenses may need to be higher to prepare product lines for broader sales in order to generate sustainable revenues.

-The Company had cash and cash equivalents of \$1,124,730 as of March 31, 2019 and needs to raise significant additional capital to meet its operating needs, pay debt obligations coming due, and fund the continued operating needs of Helomics; therefore, there is substantial doubt about the Company's ability to continue as a going concern for one year after the date that the financial statements are issued.
+The Company had cash and cash equivalents of \$69,557 as of June 30, 2019 and needs to raise significant additional capital to meet its operating needs including the operating needs of the acquired Helomics business and pay debt obligations coming due; therefore, there is substantial doubt about the Company's ability to continue as a going concern for one year after the date that the financial statements are issued.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-The Company has available financing options including a shelf registration statement on Form S-3, with which the Company has raised approximately \$2.1 million in net proceeds in early 2019.
-The Company may raise up to approximately \$5.0 million in additional gross proceeds, now that the Helomics acquisition is completed.
+The Company will attempt to raise these funds through equity or debt financing that may include public offerings, private placements, alternative offerings or other means.
+The public offerings may include sales through the Company's shelf registration statement on Form S-3, with which the Company has raised approximately \$2,100,000 in net proceeds in early 2019.
+The Company is currently permitted to raise up to approximately \$4,300,000 in additional gross proceeds, under this shelf registration statement in public offerings, subject to market factors and other limitations.
+In June 2019, the Company raised \$776,000 in net proceeds from a private placement of convertible preferred stock.
+Subsequent to June 30, 2019 to date the private placement raised an additional \$1,238,800 in net proceeds, and the Company authorized up to a total of \$3,500,000 in preferred stock.